brunoamaral/gregory-ai/docs/00-intro.md

 This allows you to chart the news and identify trends with greater ease.

+#### Jobs to be done

+- Real time notification of relevant news (no Fear Of Missing Out)
+- Identify trends

 ### Build a central point of knowledge

 Developers can use the Application Protocol Interface (API) to connect Gregory to any system, displaying the articles filtered by any query, or embedding the charts.